chalmerj/introcs-lecture-notes/devel/rst/gkt-syllabus.rst

 the concepts/materials we are covering in this class.

 You are encouraged to download and install the Mono SDK (Software Development Kit) for your computer/operating system right away (version 2.10 or later, please).
-In addition, you will need to download and install a text editor.
-Any text editor is fine but we plan to introduce Vim and Emacs, which are available on all platforms.
+In addition, you will need to download and install a text editor and the MonoDevelop development environment, which will be used once we get experience with the basics of editing, compiling, and running programs.
+Any text editor is fine but we plan to introduce Vim and Emacs in a first laboratory exercise, which are available on all platforms.
 We discourage the use of Windows Notepad, which is not the best editor for programmers, owing to many limitations.

 Programming and homework assignments
 ------------------------------------